Skip to content

 What is a good break-even period for a mortgage refinance?

-Many consider a break-even period of around 24 months or less to be a reasonable threshold, though this varies depending on individual circumstances and how long one intends to remain in the home.
-A shorter break-even period generally means the refinance starts paying off sooner.
-This calculator can help illustrate that.
+A break-even period of around 24 months or less is widely cited as a common orientation threshold, though this varies depending on individual circumstances and how long the homeowner intends to remain in the property.
+A shorter break-even period means the refinance starts paying off sooner.
+This calculator illustrates that relationship.
+The applicable threshold depends on rate environment, loan term, closing-cost size, equity position, and expected length of stay.

 How much do refinancing closing costs typically add up to?